-Limited Income Used Electric Vehicle Program: Rebate program providing \$2,000 or \$1,000, depending on household income level, for the purchase and Clark County registration of a used EV under \$19,999.
+Limited Income Used Electric Vehicle Program: Rebate program providing \$2,000 or \$1,000, depending on household income level, for the purchase and Clark County registration of a used EV under \$20,000.

 COVID-19 Response Program: Clark Public Utilities' Board of Commissioners directed surplus funds for a pandemic response program to provide past due bill assistance to customers at or below 225% of the federal poverty level that have also been financially impacted by COVID-19.
-The program is set to launch in December of 2021, and is planned to extend into the first quarter of 2022.
+The program launched in December of 2021, and is planned to extend into the first quarter of 2022.